King Wuling of Zhao

-King Wuling of Zhao (趙武靈王 (赵武灵王)) (died 295 BCE, reigned 325 BCE – 299 BCE) reigned in the State of Zhao during the Warring States period of Chinese history.
-His reign was famous for one important event: the reforms consisting of "Wearing the Hu (styled) Attire and Shooting from Horseback (in battle)" (Simplified Chinese: 胡服骑射, Traditional Chinese: 胡服騎射) He was credited for the implementation of protective outfit during military events and proceedings.
+King Wuling of Zhao (趙武靈王 (赵武灵王)) (died 295 BCE, r.
+325–299 BCE), personal name Zhao Yong, was a ruler of the Zhao state.
+His reign was famous for one important event: the reforms consisting of "Wearing the Hu (styled) Attire and Shooting from Horseback (in battle)" (胡服騎射).
+He was credited for the implementation of protective outfit during military events and proceedings.

-The son of Zhao Suhou (Marquess Su of Zhao, Simplified Chinese: 赵肃侯), King Wuling of Zhao ascended to the throne at 325 BCE, about halfway into the Warring States Period.
-His reign coincided with the appearance of several other notable figures in the Warring States.
+The son of Marquess Su, King Wuling ascended to the throne at 325 BCE, about halfway into the Warring States period of Chinese history.
+His reign coincided with the appearance of several other notable figures during the period.
 He was also the first ruler of Zhao to style himself "king" (王), but later reversed the decision.
 He would later receive the title as part of his posthumous name.

 Rule and reforms

 During the early years of his reign, the Kingdom of Zhao was constantly harassed by the Donghu, the Linhu (Simplified and Traditional Chinese: 林胡), the Loufan (Simplified Chinese: 楼烦) and the Beidi, all nomadic animal husbandry tribes.
 This might have been the inspiration for his later reforms.
 On another level, Wuling himself had been humbled after a great defeat by Qin.
 Previously, during 325-323 BC, he, along with the rulers of Han, Wei, Yan and Zhongshan, had declared himself king.
 However, in 318 BC, Zhao suffered a great defeat in the hands of Qin, causing Wuling to muse that since he did not have the power of a king, he should not use the title.

 In 307 BCE, Wuling started his reforms.
 Mostly military, they concentrated on making the military more suited to fighting battles.
 Up to that time, Zhao commanders riding on horseback still wore robes and normal court attire.
-Wuling ordered all commanders, including the whole court and military, to adopt the Hu style of dress: pants, belt, boots, fur caps and fur clothes.
-He created a cavalry division in the army and trained them not only in the ways of a cavalry charge, but also in horse archery.
+Wuling ordered all commanders, including the whole court and military, to adopt the "Barbarian" Hu (胡) style of dress: pants, belt, boots, fur caps and fur clothes.
+Influenced by the nomads, he created a cavalry division in the army and trained them not only in the ways of a cavalry charge, but also in horse archery.

-While many reformists and officials supported the reforms, seeing it as a way to greatness and power, conservative members of the royal family such as Zhao Wuling's uncle Lord Cheng (Simplified and Traditional Chinese: 公子成) disliked it, claiming that there should not be any "Copying of barbaric clothing and changing of old rules" (Simplified Chinese: 不该 "袭远方之服, 变古之教").
+While many reformists and officials supported the reforms, seeing it as a way to greatness and power, conservative members of the royal family such as Zhao Wuling's uncle Lord Cheng (Chinese: 公子成) disliked it, claiming that there should not be any "Copying of barbaric clothing and changing of old rules" (Chinese: "襲遠方之服, 變古之教").
 Lord Cheng even went so far as to be absent from court.